dmccreary/learn-langchain/docs/school-agent-process.md

 Here are the steps to do this.

 ## 1. Assessment of Needs and Challenges
+- **School or District Strategy** Understand the strategic goals of the school or district.
+What is their mission and values?
+What are the unique needs of their community?
+How does their student population vary?
 - **Survey Staff:** Conduct detailed surveys with teachers and administrators to understand their daily tasks, challenges, and areas where they feel overwhelmed or inefficient.
 - **Identify Repetitive Tasks:** Pinpoint repetitive and time-consuming tasks like grading, attendance tracking, scheduling, and administrative paperwork.
+- **Find Regulatory Documents and Contacts:** Find what the regulatory guidelines are for accessing data about teachers and students.
+Find the key contacts in legal, security and ethics who will approve any projects that use sensitive data.
+Verify that all team members are familiar with the Family Educational Rights and Privacy Act [FERPA](https://studentprivacy.ed.gov/faq/what-ferpa).

-## 2. Introduction to Intelligent Agents
+## 2. Introduction to Generative AI and Intelligent Agents
-- **Educational Workshops:** Organize workshops to educate staff about intelligent agents, their capabilities, and potential benefits.
+- **Educational Workshops:** Organize workshops to educate staff about intelligent agents, their capabilities, potential benefits, and limitations.
 Include exposure to tools such as ChatGPT and MagicSchool.ai.
 - **Focus on Prompt Skills** Focus on simple skills such as designing prompts to get a clear understanding of what can and can't be done with generative AI tools.
 - **Demystify Technology:** Address common misconceptions and fears about AI, focusing on how it assists rather than replaces human roles.